cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       formats consist of a :ref:`schema <stream-exploration-stream-schema>` and a :ref:`format
       <stream-exploration-stream-format>` (such as CSV, TSV, or Avro, amongst others).

-   Cask Hydrator
+   Pipeline
-      Cask Hydrator provides an easy method of configuring pipelines using a visual editor.
-You drag and drop sources, transformations, and sinks, configuring an :term:`ETL` pipeline within minutes.
-It provides an operational view of the resulting ETL pipeline that allows for monitoring of metrics, logs, and other run-time information.
+      CDAP provides an easy method of configuring pipelines using a visual editor, called :term:`CDAP Pipeline Studio`.
+You click and drag sources, transformations, and sinks, configuring an pipeline within minutes.
+It provides an operational view of the resulting pipeline that allows for monitoring of metrics, logs, and other run-time information.

+   CDAP Pipeline Studio
+      A visual editor, part of the :term:`CDAP UI`, for creating and configuring pipelines.
+You click and drag sources, transformations, and sinks, configuring an pipeline within minutes.
+It provides an operational view of the resulting pipeline that allows for monitoring of metrics, logs, and other run-time information.

    Storage Provider
       For :term:`datasets <dataset>` and :term:`streams <stream>`, a storage provider is the underlying system that CDAP uses for persistence.
 Examples include HDFS, HBase, and Hive.